Eldorado (TV series): Creation

 A photo of all characters who first appeared in Eldorado in 1992.

 Eldorado was conceived originally from an internal competition within the BBC as a replacement for Terry Wogan's chat show Wogan, which aired on Mondays, Wednesdays and Fridays at 7.00 pm.
 The series was created by Tony Holland and produced by Julia Smith, both of whom had collaborated before whilst creating fellow BBC soap EastEnders.
-The original working title for the series being Little England, in which a group of Brits lived within an enclave of the Spanish coast.
+The original working title for the series being Little England, in which a group of British expats lived within an enclave of the Spanish coast.
 However, during production, the concept was radically revised.
 The first episode was written by Tony Jordan, who, several years after Eldorado, criticised the start of the soap.

 Eldorado eventually became a co-production between the BBC and independent production company Cinema Verity, James Todesco and John Dark.
 While Smith served as the series producer, Verity Lambert was made the show's executive producer.
 At the time, Lambert had established her reputation as an in-house producer for the BBC, having previously launched the BBC's successful science fiction television series Doctor Who.